Chiral transition in a finite system and possible use of finite size scaling in relativistic heavy ion collisions: Finite-size corrections to the chiral phase diagram

-In what follows, we analyze systems of sizes between $10$ fm and $2$ fm which relate to the typical linear dimensions involved in central and most peripheral collisions of $Au$ or $Pb$ ions at RHIC and LHC, respectively.
-Figure \ref{PhDiags} displays the shift of the pseudocritical transition lines and their respective endpoints as the size of the system is decreased.
-The transition lines represent pseudo-first-order transitions, characterized by a discontinuity in the approximate order parameter, the chiral condensate $\sigma$, and the production of latent heat through the process of phase conversion.
+In what follows, we analyze systems of sizes \footnote{ Our range of values for the linear size $L$ is motivated by the estimated plasma size presumably formed in high-energy heavy ion collisions at RHIC \cite{Adams:2005dq}.
+The upper limit is essentially geometrical, provided by the radius of the nuclei involved, whereas the lower limit is an estimate for the smallest plasma observed.} between $10$ fm and $2$ fm which relate to the typical linear dimensions involved in central and most peripheral collisions of $Au$ or $Pb$ ions at RHIC and LHC, respectively.
+Figure \ref {PhDiags} displays the shift of the pseudocritical transition lines and their respective endpoints as the size of the system is decreased.
+The transition lines represent pseudo-first-order transitions, characterized by a discontinuity in the approximate order parameter, the chiral condensate $ \sigma$, and the production of latent heat through the process of phase conversion.
 We find that those lines are displaced to the region of higher $ \mu$ and shrinked by finite-size corrections.
 The former effect is sensibly larger when PBC are considered, indicating that the presence of the spatial zero mode tends to shift the transition region to the regime of larger chemical potentials.
 Both boundary conditions reproduce the infinite-volume limit for $L\gtrsim10$ fm.
 Figure \ref{CEP} shows the corresponding displacement of the pseudocritical endpoint, comparing PBC and APC: both coordinates of the critical point are significantly modified, and $\mu_{ \mathrm{CEP}}$ is about $30\%$ larger for PBC.
 For $\mu=0$, the crossover transition is also affected by finite-size corrections, increasing as the system decreases, as shown in Figure \ref{Tcrossover}.
 Again, PBC generate larger effects: up to $\sim80\%$ increase in the crossover transition temperature at $\mu=0$ when $L=2$ fm.